ProvableHQ/leo/documentation/leo_by_example/vote.md

 }
 ```

-You'll see that the output generates a new record with the proposal information and sets a public mapping with the proposal id as an argument input.
-The public mapping will be queryable on-chain.
+The output contains a new record with the proposal information.
+It also sets a public mapping with the proposal ID as an input.
+You can query the public mapping on-chain.

 ## <a id="step1"></a> Voter 1 makes a vote

-Let's create a new private ticket to make a vote.
-Take on the role of voter 1 and run the `new_ticket` function.
-The inputs take a unique ticket ID and the voter's public address.
+Create a private ticket for a vote.
+Act as voter 1.
+Run the `new_ticket` function.
+Specify a unique ticket ID and the voter's public address.

 ```bash
 echo "